TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Determines strengths and weaknesses
 - Links performance to subsequent training

-## AAR Agenda
+### AAR Agenda

-### Introduction
+#### Introduction
 - **Everyone must participate** if they have an insight, observation, or question which will help the team identify and correct deficiencies or sustain strengths.
 The AAR is a dynamic, candid, professional discussion of training that focuses on team performance measured against the task standards.
 - **The AAR  is not a critique.** No one, regardless of rank, position, or strength of personality, has all of the information or answers.
 AARs maximize training benefits by allowing members to learn from each other.
 - **The AAR does not evaluate success or failure.** There are always weaknesses to improve and strengths to sustain.
 - Reinforce the fact that it is permissible to disagree respectfully.
 - Focus on learning and encourage people to give honest opinions.
 - Use open-ended and leading questions to guide the discussion of member, manager, and team performance.
 - Enter the discussion only when necessary.

-### Review what was supposed to happen
+#### Review What was Supposed to Happen
 The facilitator, along with the participants, reviews what was supposed to happen.
 This review is based on the intent, objectives and standards.
-This information is usually found in the Recommended Actions in the Use Case/Use Case Appendix, Blue Team Case Workflow, and Client Case Workflow.
+This information is usually found in the IR Policy, Plan and related documentation.

 - State the objectives and standards
-  - Review OPFOR (if used) mission and purpose
+- Review Opposition Forces (OPFOR) if used, including their mission and purpose
 - Review company mission, intent and concept of operations

-### Review what happened for a particular event (all levels)
+#### Review What Did Happened
-The facilitator and participants determine what actually occurred during the incident or project.
+The facilitator and participants determine what actually occurred during the incident.
 The leader attempts to gather as many views or perspectives (OPFOR, manager, analyst, engineer, etc) as feasible and possible.
 This helps to establish a common understanding of the operation/event.
 Leaders then understand the complexity of an event and work to solve complex, ill-defined problems quickly.

 - Review actions before first detection
 - Review report of first detection or contact
 - Review reaction to  detection or contact
 - Review events during engagement

-### Review what went right and wrong (all levels)
+#### Review What Went Right and Wrong
-Participants then establish the strong and weak points of their performance based on the commander’s intent and performance measures.
+Participants are to establish the strong and weak points of their performance based on the original intent and performance measures.
 The facilitator guides discussions to ensure maximum input that is operationally sound and relevant to the incident.

 - Review extent to which objectives were met
 - Review extent that the intent was met
 - Have participants summarize the major learning points
 - Identify training deficiencies
 - Identify team's ability to perform task and meet intent
 - Identify safety risks and measures employed to mitigate the risks

 ### Determine how the event or task should be done next time
 The facilitator guides the unit in self-determining how the task(s) might be performed more effectively in the future.
-The unit identifies problems and provides solutions as well as identifies who is responsible for making the recommended changes.Additionally, the facilitator guides the discussion to determine if there is a more effective way to train the tasks to achieve the commander’s intent.
+The unit identifies problems and provides solutions as well as identifies who is responsible for making the recommended changes.
+Additionally, the facilitator guides the discussion to determine if there is a more effective way to train the tasks to achieve the commander's intent.

 - Identify if retraining should occur
-  - Identify the conditions to modify
+- Identify the condition(s) to modify
-  - Identify which tasks to retrain to meet the intent
+- Identify which task(s) to retrain to meet the intent
 - Identify a more effective way to meet the intent

 ## AAR Resources
 - https://www.nwcg.gov/sites/default/files/wfldp/docs/army-leaders-guide-to-aar.pdf

-### Signature Development

-Some incidents are expected to give way to potential development of new signatures, rules, reports, etc. to assist in the automated detection of future activity indicative of compromise.
-Such efforts and content shall be tracked and grouped by the intentions and expected response into use cases.
-Use cases shall fully document analysis steps, content creation

 # Glossary
 - Authenticity: The property of being genuine and being able to be verified and trusted; confidence in the validity of a transmission, a message, or message originator.

 - Availability: The property of being accessible and useable upon demand by an authorized entity.